getch-geohum/MultiMaskRCNN/README.md

 # Usage for sample preparation for finetuning

-In folder "ArcGISSamplingtool" there is a "data_preparation.pyt" file containing custom sampling tools usable in ArcGIS Pro environment.
-Simply link the folder in ArcGIS Pro catalogue pane and yse the functionality and run python toolboxes for custom fishnet creation as per input image, intended individual sample chip size, then select representative polygons where slected digitization could happen.
+In the folder "ArcGISSamplingtool" there is a "data_preparation.pyt" file containing custom sampling tools usable in the ArcGIS Pro environment.
+Simply link the folder in the ArcGIS Pro catalogue pane and see the functionality and run Python toolboxes for custom fishnet creation as per the input image, intended individual sample chip size, then select representative polygons where selected digitization could happen.